 Digital Memorialization

-By 2026, a digital component is no longer an "extra"—it is an expectation.
-Online memorials serve as central hubs for those who cannot travel, hosting livestream links, digital guestbooks, and video tributes that remain live indefinitely.
+A digital component is increasingly expected rather than an extra.
+Online memorials serve as central hubs for those who cannot travel, hosting livestream links, digital guestbooks, and video tributes that can remain available long after the event.

 Pet Inclusion and Themed Farewells

-Healing is a holistic process, and for many, that includes four-legged family members.
-62% of people now believe pet attendance is vital for family healing.
-Furthermore, "themed" farewells are on the rise.
-I recently consulted for a family who held a full Star Wars-themed celebration of life, complete with "Jedi" robes and a lightsaber vigil, to remember a lifelong fan.
+Healing is a holistic process, and for many families that includes four-legged family members, with many people now considering pet attendance an important part of healing.
+"Themed" farewells are also more common.
+For example, some families have held a full Star Wars-themed celebration of life, complete with costume robes and a candlelight vigil, to remember a lifelong fan.

-To help you visualize these options, consider these three common scenarios:
+To help you visualize these options, consider these three hypothetical scenarios:

 - The "Hybrid" Approach: A family holds a small, private, and solemn memorial service at a funeral home chapel for immediate relatives to process the initial shock of grief.
 Three months later, on the deceased’s birthday, they host a public "Celebration of Life" at a local vineyard with live jazz and a wine toast.